treeverse/lakeFS/design/open/delta-diff.md

 1. The Delta diff will be limited to the available Delta Log entries (the JSON files), which are, by default, retained for [30 days](https://docs.databricks.com/delta/history.html#configure-data-retention-for-time-travel).
 2. Log compaction isn't supported.
+3. Delta Table diff will only be supported if the table stayed where it was, e.g. if we have a Delta table on path `repo/branch1/delta/table` and it moved in a different branch to location `repo/branch2/delta/different/location/table` then it won't be "diffable".

 ---